ggpwnkthx/shac/README.md

  - Debian 10.4<sup>1</sup>, 9.12<sup>1</sup>
  - Ubuntu 20.04 LTS, 18.10, 16.04.6 LTS

+##### Notes

-Note: Testing of distirbutions is focused on LTS versions when applicable.
+Testing of distirbutions is focused on LTS versions when applicable.

-<sup>1</sup>: Debian minimal installs may need the ca-certificates and curl|wget package installed prior to using the automatic installer.
+<sup>1</sup> Debian minimal installs may need the ca-certificates and curl|wget package installed prior to using the automatic installer.

 #### Hardware Requirements